TaylorMonacelli/openunison.github.io/docs/deployauth.md

 The default implementation of OpenUnison authorizes anyone to authenticate to your cluster and leaves authorization to your RBAC objects.
 This may not be the desired behavior if you know that only users in a certain group should have access to a cluster at all.
-For example, if a cluster was built for the payments team, then develoeprs on the marketing application shouldn't have access to your cluster at all.
+For example, if a cluster was built for the payments team, then developers on the marketing application shouldn't have access to your cluster at all.

 To authorize access to the portal, and your cluster, add the authorized groups to `openunison.az_groups` in your values.yaml.
 The group names will be the same as how you would specify them in an RBAC binding.